 So, while a constant or random alarm may be annoying, it is trying to tell you something.
 It is worth the time and effort to find out why your alarm is constantly going off.

-It may not only prevent your car from being stolen, it may save you from a dead battery and being stranded somewhere.
+It may not only prevent your car from being stolen, but it may also save you from a dead battery and being stranded somewhere.